 9 out of 10 UFC Champions train Brazilian Jiu Jitsu

 Brazilian Jiu Jitsu (BJJ), meaning “The great art” began in 1914 in Brazil when the Gracie family took Judo, refining and developing it through numerable no rules contests into what we now know as BJJ.
-Jiu Jitsu was the first martial art to dominate the UFC and it remains on of the most effective forms of self defense and an essential component of modern MMA.
+Jiu Jitsu was the first martial art to dominate the UFC and it remains one of the most effective forms of self defense and an essential component of modern MMA.

 Focusing on using superior leverage and technique, BJJ allows a smaller person to overcome a much larger attacker, using joint locks and chokes.
 Although BJJ includes stand up techniques, it is most dominant from the ground.
 BJJ is often described as a game of ‘Human physical chess’ due to its depth and technical nature.

 Training BJJ can be a life pursuit that affects and changes you as a person at any age.
-Changes include more confidence, becoming humble and patient, more goal oriented and much happier in life overall.
+Changes include more confidence, becoming humble and patient, more goal oriented and happier in life overall.
 These changes happen almost without ‘work’.
 While most people can spend hours in the gym working on physical changes like becoming stronger, more muscular and losing body fat, with BJJ these changes occur effortlessly because your mind and body are in constant action.

 A TYPICAL BJJ CLASS:

 BJJ starts with a warm-up that is not only designed to get you warm and ready to roll, but also develop your skills.
-Hip escapes, shoulder rolling, bridging and other movements essential to BJJ are drilled in nearly every class.
+Hip escapes, shoulder rolling, bridging and other movements essential to BJJ are drilled in every class.
 If you’ve never done these movements before, that’s fine, you’ll be taken through them and shown correct technique.

 Limitless offers both Gi and No Gi classes in BJJ